Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 slow-motion video studies

-Information about Dr. Dave's "Illustrated Principles of Pool and Billiards" DVDs can be found here.
+Information about Dr. Dave's "Illustrated Principles of Pool and Billiards" Instructional Videos can be found here.

 see also: reviews of Dr. Dave's book